clehner/ledger-scripts/README.md

 Import full PayPal CSV transactions history (including shopping carts).
 Currently this script is buggy so the results have to be manually fixed.

+#### `ethereum2ledger`
+Import Ethereum transaction history for an address, using etherscan.io's API.
+Depends on jq.

 #### Coinbase

 Two scripts are provided for processing two types of CSV files that Coinbase